manyakaistha/Learning-WebDev-ChaiCode/projects/youtube_listing/README.md

 # YouTube Video Listing

 A responsive web application that displays YouTube videos fetched from the FreeAPI endpoint.
-Users can browse videos in a grid layout and search for specific content.
+Users can browse videos in a grid layout like seen in youtueb and search for a specific content.

 ## Features